kasper/phoenix/docs/docs/api/6-storage.md

 # Storage

-Use the `Storage`-object to store values across reloads and reboots as JSON.
+Use Storage to store values across reloads and reboots as JSON.

 ## Interface